What does it mean when you see “customs clearance completed” on Amazon?

 So, any time a package crosses borders, it has to go through the customs process.
 Depending on trade agreements and regulations, this can be very fast or painfully slow.

-Once the package is free to roam about the country, it is going to end up in a carrier facility.
+Once the package has completed the customs clearance process it is free to roam about the country, it is going to end up in a carrier facility.
 This type of stop usually makes up the bulk of the journey when a package reaches its destination country.

 Carrier facilities are the locations where packages are sorted and shipped to the next facility in their routes or sent directly to the final destination.